 Because there are so few ingredients, you’ve got to use the good stuff!!
 Make sure all of your ingredients are fresh and high quality for the best results.

-Please do not try to make lemon curd with store-bought lemon juice – I’m cringing just thinking about it!
-It just doesn’t compare to freshly squeezed lemon juice in terms of flavor.
+Please do not try to make lemon curd with store-bought lemon juice.
+It doesn’t compare to freshly squeezed lemon juice in terms of flavor.
 Plus, you need fresh for the zest :)

-I used some raw organic honey, and it provided the perfect amount of sweetness.
-I like my curd tart without too much sweetness, and the honey flavor complimented the lemon perfectly.
+I used some raw organic honey, which provided the perfect sweetness.
+I like my curd tart without too much sweetness, and the honey flavor complemented the lemon perfectly.
 You can add a touch more if you like sweeter lemon curd.

-To make it, just whisk together all the ingredients except for the ghee, and heat them over medium heat.
+To make it, whisk together all the ingredients except for the ghee and heat them over medium heat.
 Once they’re warmed up, add the ghee so it melts right in.
-You can also use coconut oil if you prefer – I ended up using half and half of each because I was almost out of ghee.
+You can also use coconut oil if you prefer.
+I ended up using half and half of each because I was almost out of ghee.

-After heating for a few minutes, the curd will start to bubble and get thick enough to hold the trail of your whisk.
-Once it’s thickened to your preference, take it off the heat, strain out any egg bits that may have cooked, and let it cool down in the fridge to thicken up.
+After heating for a few minutes, the curd will bubble and become thick enough to hold the trail of your whisk.
+Once it’s thickened to your preference, remove it from the heat.
+Then, strain out any egg bits that may have cooked and let it cool in the fridge to thicken.

-I kept my lemon curd a bit thinner so I could drip and drizzle it on all the things.
-I’ve had it on a smoothie bowl, drizzled on oatmeal, and uh…lots on a spoon.
-Also planning a few more recipes using this lemon curd to share soon, so whip up a batch so you’re READY!
+I kept my lemon curd a bit thinner so I could drip and drizzle it on everything.
+I’ve had it in a smoothie bowl, drizzled on oatmeal, and…lots on a spoon.
+I’m also planning a few more recipes using this lemon curd to share soon, so whip up a batch so you’re ready!

-This Paleo Lemon Curd is an easy recipe that turns out an incredibly luscious and silky lemon curd that’s not too sweet, and not too tart.
+This Paleo Lemon Curd is an easy recipe that turns out to be an incredibly luscious and silky lemon curd that’s not too sweet and not too tart.
 If you’re a lemon lover, you’ll want to put it on everything!
 Enjoy :)

 Ingredients